promulo/sparkify/data_modelling_pg/README.md

 In Debian-based systems, it might be necessary to install the additional `python3-virtualenv` package (requires root access).
-System administration assistance may be required if the target system is not Debian-based or the user has not enough privileges to install system packages.
+System administration assistance may be required if the target system is not Debian-based or the user has not enough privileges to install packages.

 ### `etl.py` script usage

-The ETL processing happens via the `etl.py` script.
+The ETL processing happens in the `etl.py` script.
 In order to make use of it, some required steps are necessary beforehand.
 The following assumes the use of Python virtual environments.
-It is also assumed that the user is using a terminal and currently in the `data_modelling_pg` directory.
+It is also assumed that the user is using a Unix-like terminal and is currently working from the `data_modelling_pg` directory.

 1. Create a virtual environment